I-64 Interchange at Route 15, Zion Crossroads

 VDOT proposes to reconstruct the 0.49-mile stretch where Route 15 meets I-64 (exit 136) as a diverging diamond interchange (DDI).
 By briefly shifting vehicles to the opposite side of the road, this innovative interchange design eliminates traditional left turns that must cross over oncoming traffic.
 The DDI improves safety by reducing the number of spots where vehicles could collide and can handle more than 600 left-turn movements per hour, twice the capacity of a conventional interchange.

 The diverging diamond interchange is new to the U.S. Though the design originally appeared in the 1970s in Versailles, France, America’s first DDI was built in 2009 in Springfield, Missouri.
-Since that time, two others have been completed in Missouri, as well as one each in Utah and Tennessee.
+There are now approximately 30 DDIs in operation nationwide.

 News release: Zion Crossroads Construction Begins May 29